@sustainpsu

 • State College Food Bank: Provides 12 regular food distributions per year to eligible clients.

 • St. Andrew’s Episcopal Church Community Cafe: Provides a free dinner every Thursday from 5-7 p.m.
+Food is served to anyone and everyone who comes through the door.
+The meal is free, everyone is welcome, and donations are accepted, but they are not expected.

 • Abba Java Coffeehouse: Provides a study spot with free self-serve coffee and tea, food and Wi-Fi (located in St. Paul’s United Methodist Church).

-3) Does Penn State provide interventions to prevent or alleviate hunger among students and staff?2022-11-12T14:07:28-05:00
+Does Penn State provide interventions to prevent or alleviate hunger among students?2025-11-03T12:07:49-05:00

-• In February 2021, Pen State released the Food and Housing Security Task Force Report that included a baseline analysis of the issues and recommendations.
-The food pantries on all campuses are dedicated to supporting food insecure students/staff on campus.
-A listing can be found on the Food Support and Basic Resources website.
+• In February 2021, Penn State released the Food and Housing Security Task Force Report that included a baseline analysis of the issues and recommendations.

-• Former President Eric Barron and his wife Molly made a gift to establish a Food Security Endowment to support the purchase of University meal plans for undergraduates encountering food insecurity.
+• Former University President Eric Barron and his wife Molly made a gift to establish a Food Security Endowment to support the purchase of University meal plans for undergraduates encountering food insecurity.

 • Penn State researchers, focusing on Pennsylvania, analyzed survey data to assess the most recent levels of household food security, how food security has changed over the course of the pandemic, and how households in different income brackets have experienced the crisis.
 They also assessed how families have adapted to food insufficiency by accessing free food and released their findings in a Data Brief titled “Pennsylvania Food Insufficiency Reached New High at the End of 2020.”

-4) Does Penn State provide sustainable food choices for all on campus, including vegetarian and vegan food?2022-11-12T14:31:40-05:00
+Does Penn State provide sustainable food choices for all on campus, including vegetarian and vegan food?2025-10-30T13:12:09-04:00

-5) Does Penn State provide healthy and affordable food choices for all on campus?2022-11-12T14:33:47-05:00
+Does Penn State provide healthy and affordable food choices for all on campus?2025-10-30T13:36:41-04:00

-The Student Affairs Healthy Eating and Nutrition page offers a number of resources to help students achieve healthy eating habits and maintain proper nutrition including free one-on-one nutrition counseling with registered dietitians and support services.
+The Student Affairs Healthy Eating and Nutrition page offers a number of resources to help students achieve healthy eating habits and maintain proper nutrition including free one-to-one nutrition counseling with registered dietitians and support services.

-Residential Dining participated in University Wellness Days by offering special menu features and programming including “fuel for thought” menu items, virtual chef demos featuring local products from the Penn State Student Farm to promote sustainable dining and living, and menu options feature local ingredients such as Pennsylvania mushrooms.
+Residential Dining participated in University Wellness Days by offering special menu features and programming including “fuel for thought” menu items, virtual chef demonstrations featuring local products from the Penn State Student Farm to promote sustainable dining and living, and menu options feature local ingredients such as Pennsylvania mushrooms.

 Campus Dining’s menu website features special diet indicators (meatless, vegan, contains pork, halal friendly, gluten friendly), as well as full menus, allergen information, calorie content and other nutritional information.